SeanPlusPlus/talks/techhive/my_story.md

 # My Technical Story

 Hello!
 My name is Sean Stephenson and I am a software engineer in the Systems department at Pixar Animation Studios.
-Thank you so much for inviting me to attend this really cool event - your projects are so incredibly exciting, I'm blow away.
+Thank you so much for inviting me to attend this really cool event.

 My path to Pixar, and technology in general, was circuitous.